NathanVictor1026/Data-Cleaning-1/README.md

 2. Removal of duplicates.
 3. Standardisation.
 4. Handling missing and null values.
-5. Removing rows and columns that may not be important in EDA.
+5. Removing rows and columns that may not be important for EDA.

 ## EXPLORATORY DATA ANALYSIS